 Captain Cook’s is a counter service restaurant in Disney’s Polynesian Village Resort at Walt Disney World that serves breakfast, lunch, and dinner menu items.
-This review covers the all of those menus.
+This review covers the all of those menus, with food photos and commentary on the eatery.
 Captain Cook’s participates in the Disney Dining Plan as a counter service credit.
 It does not accept the Tables in Wonderland card for a 20% discount.
 Captain Cook’s has items that range in price from cheap (by Disney standards) to moderately expensive, but almost every entree is in the $8-10 range.
 Overall, it’s a better value when paying out of pocket; it’s not one of the better value quick service restaurants for value on the Disney Dining Plan due to the lack of pricier options on the menu.

 Captain Cook’s is a place we’ve visited a few times in the last few years, but it never seemed like we got the full experience as we rushed the meal for one reason or another.
 Plus, I never managed to grab photos of our food, so I didn’t think a review was appropriate until now.
 On a recent trip, we stayed at the Polynesian Village Resort, and we had the chance to have a few meals at Captain Cook’s.
 Much as was the case with the Polynesian in general, I really wanted to love Captain Cook’s, but it didn’t quite live up to expectations.
 Still great, but not quite as great as we had hoped.

 In fairness, my expectations for all things related to the Polynesian are pretty much through the roof.
-I choose the beach of the Polynesian as the location for my proposal to Sarah back in 2007, and we’ve long enjoyed the mood and relaxed attitude of the Poly.
+I choose the beach of the Polynesian as the location for my proposal to Sarah, and we’ve long enjoyed the mood and relaxed attitude of the Poly.
 Plus, ‘Ohana, Kona Cafe, and the Tambu Lounge are all great locations.
-The Polynesian earns bonus points for me as it contains some of the last vestiges of the Vacation Kingdom of the World.
 Point being, Captain Cook’s–as you’ll read here–is still pretty great, despite not living up to my lofty expectations.

 Beyond that, the level of theming in Captain Cook’s is minimal.
 This seems to be fairly common with counter service locales in Deluxe Resorts, and I’m not really sure why.
-The seating area has a bamboo and leaves motif, with a green and yellow color palette that borders on pastels, but there isn’t much in terms of decor or ornamentation.
+The seating area has a bamboo motif, and is decorated with graphic posters representing the various islands of Polynesia, but that’s about it.

 Captain Cook’s utilizes the self-service order kiosks that are in a few other locations around Walt Disney World.
 We really like these, although we almost always see other guests who are perplexed by them.
 It’s a pretty easy system: just pick your entrees (via photos!) on the kiosks, pay, and receive a buzzer that lets you know when your food is ready.

-One of the more popular items at Captain Cook’s is the Grown-Up Grilled Cheese Sandwich.
+One of the more popular items at Captain Cook’s is the Grilled Cheese Sandwich, which has seen a few variations over the years.
 It’s “grown-up” because it uses a blend of three more sophisticated (for lack of a better term) cheeses in Swiss, Boursin, and cheddar, and is served on a whole grain sunflower bread.
 As far as grilled cheese goes, I think this sandwich is very good, but at the end of the day, it is just grilled cheese.
 I wish it came with tomato soup rather than chips, fries, or slaw, as I think that would make it a better entree.
 If you’re really hungry, we’d recommend ordering something different.
 If you’re just looking for a snack or a light meal, this is a good option.

 Next, we come to what we feel are the stars of the menu, “the pork stuff.”
 We consider the Pork Nachos and the Pork Sandwich the two best items on the menu.
 The nachos are incredible.
 Not quite up there with the glorious lobster nachos at Disney California Adventure, but still very good.
 These consist of a plate of Polynesian Chips (potato and fried wonton skins) topped with tender pulled pork, melted cheese (none of that plastic stuff), tomatoes, and pineapple salsa.
 These have a unique and delicious taste.
 A very “crave-able” menu item.